 I kept losing the code of my apps and artifacts in different folders, so I started managing all of my Kubernetes applications with helm charts and Terraform.
 This way I can easier manage and deploy my applications, and re-use the code faster if needed.
 I also use GitOps approach to manage my Kubernetes cluster.
 I have a separate GitLab repository for my Kubernetes cluster and I use ArgoCD to manage the deployment of my applications.

-5) Portainer - I use it for managing my Docker containers, images, networks, and volumes.
-It is super helpful if I need to clean up old images or troubleshoot a container.
+6) Portainer - I use it for managing my Docker containers, even thoguh I currently don't have many..
+But in general it may come super helpful if I need to clean up old images or troubleshoot a container.

 I deploy it on Kubernetes via Helm and use it to get phone notifications when my cron backup jobs finish or fail